Top 10 Considerations for a New Office Plan

 Let’s rephrase this to come up with the answer.

 Growth is a desirable form of change.
-Therefore, to successfully plan your office space, we need to furnish ways to accommodate future change.
+Therefore, to successfully plan your office space, we need to consider ways to accommodate future change.

 4. Encourage Collaboration